Search by name, year or event

 1782 - Ireland obtains a short-lived parliament.

 1783 - On 3 Sept, The Treaty of Paris ends the American War of Independence.
-Britain recognizes US independence.
+Britain recognizes American independence.

 1783 - -1801 William Pitt the Younger serves as Prime Minister.